Directors’ Duties & Responsibilities

 Directors’ Duties and Responsibilities – Exercising directors’ powers.

 Duties and responsibilities of directors must have no limitations in their role.

 - Directors authority outlined in articles of association;

-They, therefore, must act in a way which promotes the success of the company and benefits the shareholders.
-A director must consider several statutory factors, including the consequence of decisions and the interests of shareholders and employees.
+They therefore must act in a way that promotes the success of the company and benefits the shareholders.
+A director must consider several statutory factors, including the consequences of decisions and the interests of shareholders and employees.

 - You must give equal rights and consideration to all shareholders;